fz172/fanfly/_posts/2024-01-21-elevator-spar-part1.md

 If you pay close attention to the picture here, you will notice I riveted the doubler on the center spar and rib.
 This is incorrectly done.
 The counterweight has to go under the doubler.
 So I needed to drill it out.

-Unforunately when drilling out the rivets, one of the holes got elongated.
+Unfortunately when drilling out the rivets, one of the holes got elongated.
 I measured the hole size and it's probably fine to upsize the hole from 4mm to 4.8mm.
 But since I'm still early in the build, I decided to put in a replacement order for the right rib and learn the lesson.
 I immediately ordered a more compact drill after this mistake.

 ## More part preps